-2.1.2 The information below provides a summary of the 10 minute footfall counts for 2020-2013, 2009, 2008 and 1999.
+2.1.1 The information below provides a summary of the 10 minute footfall counts for 2020-2013, 2009, 2008 and 1999.
 The 10 minute average has been calculated across the whole week (weekday and weekend counts).

-2.1.3 It should be noted that different methodology was used to collect data for footfall counts in 1999 and 2008/2009.
+2.1.2 It should be noted that different methodology was used to collect data for footfall counts in 1999 and 2008/2009.

-2.1.4 The methodology used in 2013 and onwards is as per the guidance stated in the 'Successful Town Centres - Developing Effective Strategies: Indicators Toolkit'.
+2.1.3 The methodology used in 2013 and onwards is as per the guidance stated in the 'Successful Town Centres - Developing Effective Strategies: Indicators Toolkit'.
 The methodology stated in this document should be used to repeat the data collection on an annual basis.
 Data was collected in one location on a Wednesday, Friday and Saturday for I hour starting at 10.30.
 Footfall was recorded for both sides of the street, noting people walking either direction.

-2.1.5 The table below shows the results of the footfall counts for each recorded year upto 2020.
+2.1.4 The table below shows the results of the footfall counts for each recorded year up to 2020.
 The 2019-2013 footfall counts were recorded on Wednesday, Friday and Saturday.
 The 2009 footfall counts were recorded on Monday and Saturday.
 The 2008 footfall counts were recorded on Wednesday and Saturday.
 The 1999 counts were recorded on a Friday and Saturday.

-2.1.6 Due to the Covid-19 pandemic, the 2020 counts were carried out over an extended period of 4 weeks and as such the count data for this year is an average of the 4 week duration.
+2.1.5 Due to the Covid-19 pandemic, the 2020 counts were carried out over an extended period of 4 weeks and as such the count data for this year is an average of the 4 week duration.

-2.1.7 Counts were conducted for an hour and recorded at 10 minute intervals.
-Counts were taken outside 37 Broad Street.
+2.1.6 Counts were conducted for an hour and recorded at 10 minute intervals.
+Counts were taken outside Tesco Express.
+This does differ to previous years (previously adjacent to Sue Ryder Cancer Care) as we were also surveying pedestrian use on the Highway interventions.

-2.2 Footfall 2020-2021
+2.2 Footfall 2021

-2.2.1 In 2020, funded by ERDF Restarting the High Street funding, Forest of Dean District Council procured new footfall counting software TownCentre.AI.
-TownCentre.AI is a platform that provides instant town centre footfall and visitor behaviour insights to local government and business improvement districts across the UK.
+2.2.1 In 2020, funded by ERDF Restarting the High Street funding, Forest of Dean District Council procured new footfall counting software TownCentre.Al.
+TownCentre.Al is a platform that provides instant town centre footfall and visitor behaviour insights to local government and business improvement districts across the UK.

-2.2.2 The methodology into collecting town footfall data has now changed and this approach will be used for a 3 year period April 2021-March 2024 Whilst the previous data was collected manually, the following data has been collected by Artificial Intelligence and GPS data.
-Therefore, it is not possible to compare the new AI data with the manual footfall counts recorded previously
+2.2.2 The methodology into collecting town footfall data has now changed and this approach will be used for a 3 year period April 2021-March 2024 whilst the previous data was collected manually, the following data has been collected by Artificial Intelligence and GPS data.
+Therefore, it is not possible to compare the new AI data with the manual footfall counts recorded previously.